 Deals to be wary of this Black Friday

 Black Friday is one of the biggest retail events of the year, but deals aren't always as special as they first appear.
-Our guide to the products to be wary of this Black Friday will stop you from regretting your impulse buys.
+Our research has consistently revealed that many products aren't at their cheapest on the big day.

 It's easy to get caught up in the excitement of Black Friday, and retailers know that you may let your guard down.
 Some products are frequently discounted throughout the year, so may not be on sale for their best price on Black Friday.
 Others have their prices inflated in advance in order to make their sale prices seem misleadingly tempting.